 = 8% Current Yield

 Because current bond prices fluctuate, an investor can pay more or less than the par value for a bond.
 If the investor holds the bond until maturity, he will lose money if he paid a premium for the bond, and he will earn money if he paid for it at a discount.
-The yield-to-maturity, or true yield, of a bond that is held to maturity will have to account for the gain or loss that occurs when the par value is repaid.
-The formula for yield to maturity is complicated and difficult to solve, but it generally will yield an interest rate comparable to newly issued bonds with the same credit rating.
-The following formula is a
+The yield-to-maturity, or true yield, of a bond held to maturity must account for the gain or loss that occurs when the par value is repaid.
+The formula for yield to maturity is complicated and difficult to solve, but it approximates the interest rate for newly issued bonds with the same credit rating.
+The following formula provides an approximation:

 Yield-to-Maturity Approximation Formula for Bonds

-When a bond is bought at a discount, yield to maturity will always be greater than the current yield; when it is bought at a premium, the yield to maturity will always be less than the current yield.
+When a bond is bought at a discount, yield to maturity will exceed the current yield; bought at a premium, the yield to maturity will be less than current yield.

 Zero coupon bonds pay no interest, but are sold at a discount to par value, which is paid when the bond matures.